 Year Event

-1961 The construction of the Berlin Wall begins overnight.
+1961 The formation of the Berlin wall starts during the night.

-1989 The Berlin Wall falls on November 9, leading to the reunification of Germany.
+1989 On November 9th the Berlin Wall collapses which in turn led to the reunification of Germany.

 Legacy